-Argent Architects design community projects throughout Pembrokeshire and West Wales in the arts, health, leisure and conservation fields - including Tenby Museum, Health Centre and Tenby Lifeboat House.
+Argent Architects design community projects throughout Pembrokeshire and West Wales.
+Arts, health, leisure and conservation work includes a gallery at Tenby Museum, Tenby Health Centre and Tenby Lifeboat House.

 New Gallery - transformative addition to Tenby Museum